 Tactical Pause gives you 90 days of real-life Combat Veteran mentorship intended to motivate, inspire, and guide you along your journey toward purpose-driven self-betterment, leadership development, and achievement of success.

-Called "The greatest Veteran-written book YOU have YET to hear about" in 2019, Tactical Pause is purposely designed to accelerate your growth, fine tune your potential, and develop a highly motivated mindset, focused on the mission, and driven succeed!
+Called "The greatest Veteran-written book YOU have YET to hear about" in 2019, Tactical Pause is purposely designed to accelerate your growth, fine tune your potential, and develop a highly motivated mindset, focused on the mission, and driven succeed.

 One of the most important topics for diving never taught or discussed is Spatial Disorientation and its effects.
 Spatial Disorientation isn't taught because most divers simply don't know about it.
 Yet Spatial D. as a subject has been around for over a hundred years...
 In aviation.
 Aviators the world over are taught and maintain currency on Spatial D. and its effects, and they know exactly how dangerous it can be.
 Spatial Disorientation applies equally and directly to diving.
 Learning about this subject could save your life one day, and this book is the start of introducing it to divers everywhere.